Minty2vr/pyminal/README.md

 pyminal A.K.A python terminal
-is a python based terminal running directly in your IDE! to navigate simply type where you wanna go. for example if you have a calculator package type `calculator` in the home directory
+is a python based terminal running directly in your IDE! for first time users its best to go to the tutorial simply type 'tutorial' and you're off!

 ## Set up
 >[!note]